This Spanish Grammar lesson covers the Spanish Reflexive Verbs and the Spanish Reflexive Pronouns.

 In the Spanish language, a verb is considered reflexive if the subject (the performer of the action) and the object (the receiver of the action) are the same.

 Here’s an example of a reflexive verb being used in English:

 In the above sentence, the verb “wash” is considered reflexive because the subject or the one performing the action (“I”) and the object or the one receiving the action (“myself”) are the same.

-On the other hand, if I said “I wash the baby,” the verb “wash” is no longer reflexive because the subject or the one performing the action (“I”) and the object or the one receiving the action (“baby”) are not the same.
+On the other hand, if I said “I wash the baby,” the verb “wash” is no longer reflexive because the subject or the one performing the action (“I”) and the object or the one receiving the action (“baby”) is not the same.

 The Spanish Reflexive Pronouns